Lasers help doctors remove brain cancer

 But while surgeons removed some of the cancer, they did not get it all.

-Karen said: "It would have spared a lot of anxiety and anguish and pain.
+Karen tsaid: "It would have spared a lot of anxiety and anguish and pain.

 "I had two craniotomies [removing part of the skull], weeks of bad headaches, about four months total recovery time and I missed a lot of school."

-She still has regular scans to ensure there is no growing tumor left in her brain.
+She still has regular scans to ensure there is no growing tumour left in her brain.

 How the technology works

-At the moment, sections of brain tissue are taken to a lab to be frozen, stained with dyes and then analyzed.
+At the moment, sections of brain tissue are taken to a lab to be frozen, stained with dyes and then analysed.
 The process can take 30-40 minutes.

-The technology, described in Nature Biomedical Engineering, sits in the operating theater.
+The technology, described in Nature Biomedical Engineering, sits in the operating theatre.

 It fires a beam of light at the tissue, and the laser-light's properties are changed depending on what it hits.

-The differing chemistry of a cancerous cell and normal brain tissue means the laser help surgeons find the outside edge of a tumor.
+The differing chemistry of a cancerous cell and normal brain tissue means the laser help surgeons find the outside edge of a tumour.

 No decisions were made with just the laser-technology while it was still being tested.

-Orringer said that the aim was to give more efficient, safer and more accurate care.
+Dr. Orringer said the aim was to give "more efficient, safer and more accurate care".

 He said: "It was magical when we made that transition to the operating room.

-“One of the early lessons is a lot of the times we think we're done operating we should probably keep going, with the microscope we have the capacity to see that.”
+He said one of the early lessons is "a lot of the times we think we're done operating we should probably keep going, with the microscope we have the capacity to see that".

 However, it is not yet clear whether the technology will increase survival rates.
 That will not be known until it has been used in long-term clinical trials.